-Colgate University has a total of 32 on-campus student housing facilities.
+Colgate University has a total of 35 on-campus student housing facilities.
 Each facility is equipped with addressable fire detection systems, including smoke and heat detectors, and pull-box stations.
 Each facility is fully outfitted with a fire suppression (sprinkler) system.
-All fire life safety systems report to Campus Safety's Communication Center.
+All fire life safety systems report to the Campus Safety Department's Communication Center.